tskxz/WebDictionary/README.md

 ### Features
  - Improve the "get_close_matches" to get the similiar word
  - Gives more than one definition of the word if exists
- - Try to be more and having more friendly input
+ - Try to be more and having friendly input

 ## Installation
 #### Cloning and running it on your local host